Substrate leans heavily on three concepts in order to improve the reliability of the overall system by minimizing the blast radius of changes.

 An AWS account in your organization is associated with exactly one quality but can access and use resources in AWS account of any quality so long as they share the same environment.

 Suppose your organization defined the qualities alpha, beta, and gamma (which is one set of qualities that Substrate recommends).
 You could run 1% of your production environment in your alpha accounts, 9% in your beta accounts, and the remaining 90% in your gamma accounts.
-This isn’t as smooth as routing a slowly increasing percentage of traffic to your new software as it’s being deployed (and you should strongly consider doing that, too, eventually) but this strategy works when it’s an AWS resource you want to change incrementally.
+This isn’t as smooth as routing a slowly increasing percentage of traffic to your new software as it’s being deployed (and you should strongly consider doing that, too, eventually) but this strategy helps you incrementally change any AWS resource.

 You could also decide to name your qualities blue and green and swing traffic back and forth between them.
 The slight disadvantage to this architecture is that the one that’s not receiving any traffic is not, at that moment, proving that its configuration is functional and thus the first trickle of traffic that comes to it when you start to swing back to it is slightly higher risk.